0xADE1A1DE/Mastik/README.md

 ## Thanks

+Mastik is supported by:
+* An ARC Discovery Early Career Researcher Award (project number DE200101577)
+* An ARC Discovery Project (project number DP210102670)
+* The Blavatnik ICRC at Tel-Aviv University
+* Data61, CSIRO
-Mastik is supported by a generous gift from Intel.
+* a gift from Intel